 2. iTunes University

-iTunes University is something else iTunes gives you for free. iTunes U, as it’s also called, contains college courses on everything.
+iTunes University is something Apple gives you for free. iTunes U, as it’s also called, has college courses on everything.
 For example, there are courses on exercise science and nutrition and anything else you want to know about.
 Again, it’s all free.
 Go get it!
 Are you a visual learner, then check out the Khan Academy.
 While most people know this for students who need math help, there are lessons on science too, something all personal trainers need to know.

 3. XM Radio

 If you have Sirius/XM radio installed in your car, tune the radio to channel 81 and you will have access to “Dr. Radio.”
-This station is composed of doctors from the prestigious NYU Medical Center talking to the public about everything having to do with medicine, health, and wellness.
+This station is composed of doctors from the NYU Langone Medical Center talking to the public about everything medical.
 They even have a nutrition show.
-This is the reason I keep XM radio in my car―and the only reason.
+This is the reason I keep XM radio in my car.

 4. Reading Blogs